coofrozen/cinemaHall/readme.rst

 Installation
 ************
-please clone this repository to your machine and extract the folder in your web applications folder.
+please clone this repository to your machine and extract the

+please leave a star to this Repo it would help the code reach out more places.

+developed by
+-Anania Mesfin
+-a self tought software developer with lots of experience folder in your web applications folder.

 +run the following line of code from your local git bash.